-Stuff leads a Wasp Wipeout campaign on its website and in its newspapers as well as other means.
-This raises awareness of the wasp problem and encourages donations for wasp control and for people to volunteer and help.
+Stuff runs a Wasp Wipeout campaign on its digital and print channels to raise awareness of the wasp problem and inspire donations for wasp control, and also to encourage people to help carry out wasp control.

-Conservation Volunteers New Zealand coordinates and delivers wasp control.
+Conservation Volunteers New Zealand coordinates and delivers wasp control in some regions.

 The donated funds support community groups and volunteers to do wasp control in conservation areas and at other places.

 Wasp Wipeout wasp control is being planned from late summer in Nelson Tasman, Marlborough, Central Otago, parts of Canterbury and the West Coast.
 Wasp control is also planned on the Manawatu Gorge Walk and the Tōtara Reserve in Manawatu in collaboration with Horizons Regional Council.

 All donations go to the Tasman Environmental Trust which distributes the funds for wasp control operations, including purchasing bait and bait stations.